 • The most common other matter that the FAA takes into consideration is corrective action.
 Corrective action that results in mitigation is remedial action that exceeds the minimum legal requirements.
 The primary factors in determining the appropriate amount of penalty reduction are the extent and timing of the corrective action.
 In other words, mitigation is determined on the basis of how much corrective action was taken and how quickly the action was taken.
 Systemic change intended to prevent future violations should be given greater consideration.
-Similarly, corrective action that commences upon the violator's first learning of the violator receives the letter of investigation or the notice of proposed civil penalty.
+Similarly, corrective action that commences upon the violator's first learning of the violations ordinarily is given greater credit than corrective action that commences only after the violator receives the letter of investigation or the notice of proposed civil penalty.